sambanova/ai-starter-kit/sambawiz/README.md

 ## Security Considerations

-- `.env.local` and `kubeconfig.yaml` are gitignored to prevent credential leaks
+- `.env.local` and all files in `kubeconfigs/` (except the example) are gitignored to prevent credential leaks
 - Temporary YAML files in `temp/` are also gitignored
 - The validation endpoint runs kubectl commands server-side with appropriate timeouts
+- Kubeconfig validation is performed on app startup to ensure cluster connectivity
 - Consider implementing authentication/authorization for production deployments
 - Never commit sensitive configuration files or credentials to version control